ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 date: 2020-06-27T00:00:00+02:00
 image: "images/handling-technical-ids-in-gherkin-with-specflow.jpg"
 tags: [ "Gherkin", "SpecFlow", "Specification by Example", "ATDD", "BDD", "Test Automation", "Cleaner Code" ]
-summary: "Gherkin scenario's in Specification by Example are used to describe the functional requirements of your software.
+summary: "Gherkin scenarios in Specification by Example are used to describe the functional requirements of your software.
 They should be readable for the team and also for the business people that use the software.
 Technical id's don't have a place here.
 So what to do when your code requires a technical id?"
 draft: true
 ---

-When you use Specification by Example with the Gherkin syntax and automate your scenario's with SpecFlow, you're bound to encounter situations where you'll need a technical id.
-For example to stub data retrieved by the id from a repository or external service.
+When you use Specification by Example with the Gherkin syntax and automate your scenarios with SpecFlow, you're bound to encounter situations where you'll need a technical id.
+For example to stub data that's retrieved from a repository or external service.

-Gherkin scenario's in Specification by Example are used to describe the functional requirements of your software.
+Gherkin scenarios are used to describe the functional requirements of your software.
 They should be readable for the team and also for the business people that use the software.
-Technical id's don't have a place here.
+Technical id's don't have a place in these scenarios.
 So what to do when your code requires a technical id?

 Let start with an example scenario: